jemilner/influenceHierarchy/README.md

 ### Tuning Parameters

-There are also the following tuning parameters:
+The model contains the following tuning parameters:
 ```
 #for the parameters of the OU states
 prop.alpha <- 0.02